DanielVesterbaek/launch-control-documentation/docs/source/launch-control-core.rst

 .. warning::
     Auto-save in Blender will be temporarily blocked while the Speed Segment Tool is active.
 Make sure to turn off the tool when you don't need it anymore.

-The "Speed Keyframes" can be moved along the Driving Path, the speed of each key can be changed and the offset in time to the previous "Speed Keyframe" can be altered.
+The Speed Keyframes can be moved along the Driving Path, the speed of each key can be changed and the offset in time to the previous Speed Keyframe can be altered.

 All this is done in the 3D viewport using the Hotkeys:

 **Add Key:**
     * *Ctrl + Alt + LMB on a Key*
     * (Will add a key between the pressed key and the previous key) *